Condor-Performance-Modeling/how-to/README.md

 bash how-to/scripts/build_cpm_andes_spike.sh
 ```

-This clones, builds, and runs a regression test on the model.
+This clones, builds, and runs a regression test on the Spike model.
 Any errors are reported to the console.

+## Whisper Clone
+The script above also clones and builds boost and the public whisper
+golden model.
+The whisper model is not used currently in the CAWS flow.
+It is built for reference.

 ----------------------------------------------------------
 # Final Test